Electronic Design Project (EEC 136AB)

 The IC design project class is a team-based senior capstone design course where groups of 3-4 students create a specification for a mixed-signal standalone IC or IP block and then implement it, from schematic capture and/or hardware description language to a final physical design.
 Design and verification is performed using industry standard CAD tools provided by the Cadence University Program.
 Our CAD infrastructure supports both full-custom and synthesis, place, and route design flows and students are required to partition their designs using their engineering judgment.
 In 2014, student projects included a virtual currency transaction processor and a single-chip home thermostat controller module with powerline LAN and wireless interfaces.

-This year’s final project requirements can be found here.
+Past year’s final project requirements can be found here.

 Past Offerings: Winter-Spring 2014, WS 2012, WS 2011

 EEC 118 introduces CMOS digital circuits and emphasizes designing for speed and power.
 Students construct basic and characterize basic combinational and sequential logic circuits using discrete transistors in the laboratory, as well as in simulation.

 EEC 116 emphasizes physical design (layout) and managing large digital integrated circuits.
 Students design and verify large digital blocks using CAD tools.

 Past Offerings: Fall 2011

 EEC 180A is an introduction to combinational logic, sequential logic, computer arithmetic, and digital systems design with a strong laboratory component.